 At least ten days every year of a communal schedule focusing on silence and zazen.

 Daoren Circle meetings include:

 - Monthly check-in for support and connection, accountability to vows, and common form.

 - Home retreats several times yearly to foster enthusiasm for practice.

 Meeting with a Teacher

-Ongoing spiritual relationship with a Dharma Rain Teacher.
+Doaren have an ongoing spiritual relationship with a Dharma Rain teacher.

-Daoren may choose personal vows for a short period such as:
+Daoren may choose individual vows for a finite period, such as: